jeff4/bionotes.github.io/vertebrate-evolution-1997.md

 	* "Gaps between the lineages indicate that adaptive space is not fully occupied."
 	* "Instead of showing gradual and continuous change through time, the major lineages appear suddenly in the fossil record, already exhibiting many of the features by which their modern representatives are recognized.
 * "It must be assumed that evolution occurs much more rapidly *between* groups than *within* groups.
 For most of their evolutionary history, fundamental aspects of their anatomy and way of life for these lineages do not change significantly.
 Very few intermediates between groups are known from the fossil record." (p.
 4)
+* "Progressive increase in the knowlege of the fossil record over the past hundred years emphasizes how wrong Darwin was in extrapolating the pattern of long-term evolution from that observed within populations and species." (p.
+8)

 ### Evidence from invetebrate fossil record (p.
 4)
 * [By the lower Cambrian >510mya], "the earliest known members of all the major [nonvertebrate metazoans] had already achieved the basic body plan of their descendants."